phampe68/StockTracker/readMe.md

 ## About The Project (Background)

 <img src="./assets/StockViewerLogo.jpg" alt="Logo" width="80" height="80"> <br>
 The goal of this project is to create an app where a user can search stocks and view their time series in different intervals (day, week, month).
 This app will have a user system which will allows users to add/remove stocks to a watchlist.
+The watchlists and users will be stored in a nosql database.

 This project will demonstrate the ability to interact with an API, have a user management system, and perform basic operations on a noSQL database.
-Additionally, feel free to look for and use different react native libraries to help with app functionality or design.
-Make sure to list all libraries used in your submission.
+Additionally, it makes use of several react native libraries that enhance the functionality and design of the program.

 -   The api will be the alphavantage api.
 -   The database will be using firebase